Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

     ./run-client.sh -h

-When a transfer is completed you can use the diff command to check that the client-side input file is the same as the server-side output file.
+When a transfer is completed you can use the [diff](https://man7.org/linux/man-pages/man1/diff.1.html) command to check that the client-side input file is the same as the server-side output file.

-For example, if the client-side input file is in660.txt and the server-side output file is out/out.txt, the command:

-    diff in660.txt ./out/out.txt

-will compare the two files.
-See the man page for diff to interpret its output.

 TIP: if you want to test that you have correctly implemented reaching the limit of consecutive retries, just run the client with input file